A to Z Cyber Security Glossary

 Outside ThreatThis refers to an unauthorized person from outside the company’s security perimeter who has the capacity to harm an information system by destroying it, modifying or stealing data from it and disclosing it to unauthorized recipients, and/or causing denial of service.

-OWASP (Open Web Application Security Project)An Internet community focused on understanding web technologies and exploitations.
+OWASP (Open Web Application Security Project)An Internet community focused on understanding web technologies and exploitation metrics.
 Their goal is to help anyone with a website improve the security of their site through defensive programming, design and configuration.
 Their approach includes understanding attacks in order to know how to defend against them.
-OWASP offers numerous tools and utilities related to website vulnerability evaluation and discovery as well as a significant amount of training and reference material related to all things web security.

 This is a type of software designed to monitor and record traffic on a network.
 It can be used for good, to run diagnostic tests and troubleshoot potential problems.
 But it can also be used for malicious purposes, to snoop in on your private data exchanges.
 This includes: your web browsing history, your downloads, the people you send emails to, etc.